dflook/terraform-github-actions/terraform-unlock-state/README.md

 * `path`

-  Path to the terraform root module that defines the remote state to unlock
+  Path to the Terraform root module that defines the remote state to unlock

   - Type: string
   - Optional